 This is crucial for an advanced marketing position such as a marketing manager.
 An internship is great, but it is no match for entry-level jobs such as a marketing analyst, marketing associate, marketing assistant, or marketing specialist.
 Companies usually consider those who have at least three to five years of work experience with a strong record of successful campaigns and numbers.
 Other useful practice includes journalism, advertising, or media.

 Some companies prefer a master’s degree such as a Master of Business Administration (MBA), which is known to be the best choice if you’re going for a leadership position as a marketing manager.
-Taking courses such as social media, public affairs, branding and consumer, digital and/or product marketing will also strengthen your application.
+Taking courses such as social media, public affairs, branding and consumer, digital and/or product marketing will strengthen your application.
+Marketing is also offered as a concentration within some MBA programs.

 As you can see, there aren’t required licenses or exams in order to become a professional marketing manager.
 For most companies, the number of years you’ve been in the field is the most important factor, so an aspiring marketing manager should really focus on gaining relevant work experience.